HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 In the case of "[Preconnect to required origins](https://web.dev/uses-rel-preconnect/)" audit, we saw only 19.67% of pages passing the teast, creating a large opportunity for thousands of websites to start using `preconnect` or `dns-prefetch` to establish early connections to important third-party origins.

 {{ figure_markup(
-  caption="Pages that pass the `preconnect` Lighthouse audit.", content="19.67%", classes="big-number",
+  caption="The percent of pages that pass the `preconnect` Lighthouse audit.", content="19.67%", classes="big-number", sheets_gid="152449420",
-  sheets_gid="152449420",